 Emotional distress can take many forms after a car accident.
 PTSD, anxiety, and depression are the most common types of psychological distress our Las Vegas car accident lawyers see.

 PTSD (post-traumatic stress disorder) is especially common after serious car accidents that cause severe injuries or death.
 When a person has PTSD, triggers like the sound of screeching tires, crunching metal, or even visiting the location where the accident occurred can lead to flashbacks and panic episodes.
 When the symptoms of PTSD are extreme, triggers can make the victims feel like they are reliving the traumatic event.
-If the symptoms of PTSD are disrupting your life after a car accident, you can file a lawsuit to recover compensation.
+If the symptoms of this disorder are disrupting your life after a car accident, you can file a PTSD after a car accident lawsuit to recover compensation.

 Filing a Lawsuit for Anxiety After a Crash